raintank/go-pinger/README.md

 # go-pinger
 Go library for perform ICMP ping checks to 1 or more destination addresses.

-This "pinger" service is designed to support pinging 1000's of hotss concurrently and is used in the monitoring probes for the [worldPing](https://grafana.com/cloud/worldping) service run by Grafana Labs.
+This "pinger" service is designed to support pinging 1000's of hosts concurrently and is used in the monitoring probes for the [worldPing](https://grafana.com/cloud/worldping) service run by Grafana Labs.